Robert-Forrest/EvolutionaryDesignOfBMGs/README.md

 Running __main__.py will perform the search as configured, and will output a variety of figures and data-files to the output directory, describing the alloy population it observed.

+To enable calculations of the novelty of proposed alloy compositions, provide a list of data filepaths via the `model_datafile' parameter in the configuration file.